 For am I now seeking the favor of men, or of God?
 Or am I striving to please men?
 If I were still trying to please men, I would not be a bond-servant of Christ.Galatians 1:10(NASB)

-The Galatian Christians were being targeted by legalistic Jews who were not only spreading a fabricated gospel, a distorted doctrine, and a false Christ to Christians in the Church, but were deliberately seeking to discredit Paul and the unique ministry and mission to which he had been commissioned by the Lord Jesus Christ, Himself.
+The Galatian Christians were being targeted by legalistic Jews who were not only spreading a fabricated gospel, a distorted doctrine, and a false Christ to Christians, but were deliberately seeking to discredit Paul and the unique ministry and mission to which he had been commissioned by the Lord Jesus Christ, Himself.

-To put it bluntly, the spirit of antichrist had infected the Church... and doctrines of demons had been systematically infiltrating the Christians there, until Paul was forced to cry out, "OH, you foolish Galatians!!
+To put it bluntly, the spirit of antichrist had infected this church... and doctrines of demons had been systematically infiltrating the Christians there, until Paul was forced to cry out, "OH, you foolish Galatians!!
 Who has bewitched you?"

 Paul's strong denunciation of this false teaching and his bitter attacks against those that were determined to bring the Body of Christ under the curse of the Law, demonstrated that he was never going to be intimidated by his accusers nor was he prepared to compromise the truth of the glorious gospel of Christ - and neither should we!